vvk17/sample-docker-app/README.md

-# Sample Server
+# Sample Docker Server

-This is a sample server written in NodeJS with ExpressJS.
+This is a sample docker container server living in a K8s clıuster.